-- A. Inspect for and certify that vehicles and driver safety equipment comply with all safety regulations. - B. Conduct inspections of automobiles at the request of the Chief Steward. - C. Report to the Chief Steward any automobiles that he finds do not conform to requirements of the Solo $\ensuremath{\mathbb{R}}$ Rules or the Supplementary Regulations.
+- A. Inspect for and certify that vehicles and driver safety equipment comply with all safety regulations. - B. Conduct inspections of automobiles at the request of the Chief Steward. - C. Report to the Chief Steward any automobiles that he finds do not conform to requirements of the Solo® Rules or the Supplementary Regulations. - D. Ensure that the appearance of each automobile is neat and clean.
+Automobiles that are not presentable will not be allowed to compete.